 Australian citizens who hold dual Australian and New Zealand citizenship should use a current Australian passport to enter or leave Australia.

 Australian passports must be valid on the day of arrival in New Zealand.
-You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security